-Everything we know about the new season of ‘Curb Your Enthusiasm’
+Jeff Garlin predicts 'Curb Your Enthusiasm' will return to HBO in October

-For the last five years, the world has been without advice on texting etiquette between children and adults, racist dogs, and much of the sage wisdom from the mind of Seinfeld and Curb Your Enthusiasm creator Larry David.
+For more than five years, the world has been without advice on texting etiquette between children and adults, racist dogs, and much of the sage wisdom from the mind of Seinfeld and Curb Your Enthusiasm creator Larry David.
 Earlier this year, HBO formally announced the comedic genius is currently working on the show’s ninth season after the series quietly went off the air in September 2011.

 The Emmy award-winning series Curb Your Enthusiasm is a fictional take on Larry David’s everyday life and the multitude of characters that orbit the neurotic comedian.
-Susie’s foulmouthed diatribes on everything Larry, Leon’s exuberant and oblivious nature, and Larry’s overbearing neuroses are a few of the trademarks of a show that ran eight seasons after debuting in 2000.
+Susie’s foul-mouthed diatribes on everything Larry, Leon’s exuberant and oblivious nature, and Larry’s overbearing neuroses are a few of the trademarks of a show that ran eight seasons after debuting in 2000.

-At the end of season eight, Larry traveled to Paris with Leon (Smoove) to escape fulfilling an obligation to spend time with sick children.
+At the end of season eight, Larry traveled to Paris with Leon (J.B.
+Smoove) to escape fulfilling an obligation to spend time with sick children.
 For the better part of the last five years, news on the new season was scant, but here is your source for all the updates on the upcoming season that should be pretty, pretty, pretty good.

 Where’s The Enthusiasm?

-In a recent interview with Complex, JB Smoove assured the world “we got a few episodes already in” for season nine.
-Back in late December, scenes from the new season were spotted being filmed in Los Angeles.
+In an interview with Complex, Smoove assured the world “we got a few episodes already in” for season 9.
+In late December, scenes from the new season were spotted being filmed in Los Angeles.

 The cameras started rolling again in the world of Curb on November 11.
-HBO released a video of JB Smoove banging on Larry David’s trailer trying to lure the reclusive genius out of hiding:
+HBO released a video of Smoove banging on David’s trailer trying to lure the reclusive genius out of hiding:

 Season 9 of #CurbYourEnthusiasm just started shooting and Larry couldn’t be more excited! @ohsnapjbsmoove pic.twitter.com/o1PWlndFBi